Maraging steel: Processing of maraging steel

+The mechanical properties of laser powder bed fusion maraging steel 300 are governed by the powder feedstock quality, the process parameters, the laser scan strategy, the build orientation, and the post-process heat treatment, all of which influence the resulting microstructure, density, porosity and residual stress.

 Uses

 Maraging steel's strength and malleability in the pre-aged stage allows it to be formed into thinner rocket and missile skins than other steels, reducing weight for a given strength.
 Maraging steels have very stable properties and, even after overaging due to excessive temperature, only soften slightly.
 These alloys retain their properties at mildly elevated operating temperatures and have maximum service temperatures of over 400 °C. They are suitable for engine components, such as crankshafts and gears, and the firing pins of automatic weapons that cycle from hot to cool repeatedly while under substantial load.
 Their uniform expansion and easy machinability before aging make maraging steel useful in high-wear components of assembly lines and dies.
 Other ultra-high-strength steels, such as AerMet alloys, are not as machinable because of their carbide content.

 In the sport of fencing, blades used in competitions run under the auspices of the Fédération Internationale d'Escrime are usually made with maraging steel.
 Maraging blades are superior for foil and épée because crack propagation in maraging steel is 10 times slower than in carbon steel, resulting in less frequent breaking of the blade and fewer injuries.
 (Note: However, the notion that maraging steel blades break flat is a fencing urban legend.
 Testing has shown that the blade-breakage patterns in carbon steel and maraging steel are identical due to the similarity in the loading mode during bending.
 Additionally, a crack is likely to start at the same point and propagate along the same path (although much more slowly), as crack propagation in fatigue is a plastic phenomenon rather than microstructural.)
 Stainless maraging steel is used in bicycle frames (e.g. Reynolds 953 introduced in 2013) and golf club heads.
 It is also used in surgical components and hypodermic syringes, but is not suitable for scalpel blades because the lack of carbon prevents it from holding a good cutting edge.

 Maraging steel is used in oil and gas sector as downhole tools and components due to its high mechanical strength.
 The steel's resistance to hydrogen embrittlement is critical in downhole environments where exposure to hydrogen sulfide (H₂S) can lead to material degradation and failure.

 American musical instrument string producer Ernie Ball has made a specialist type of electric guitar string out of maraging steel, claiming that this alloy provides more output and enhanced tonal response.

 The production, import, and export of maraging steels by certain entities, such as the United States, is closely monitored by international authorities because it is particularly suited for use in gas centrifuges for uranium enrichment; lack of maraging steel significantly hampers the uranium-enrichment process.
 Older centrifuges used aluminum tubes, while modern ones use carbon fiber composite.